The College Application Process: How to Apply to College (With Timeline)

 What are some resources to help you make powerful college applications?

 If you have these questions, you’ve come to the right place.
 At Lantern College Counseling, we have over 25 years of experience helping high school students apply to and transition to college and over 45 years of experience supporting and educating students on college campuses.
-This expertise has directly led to our proprietary Deep-Fit™ approach, which leads to students making their strongest college applications and setting themselves up for college success.
+This expertise has directly led to our proprietary Deep-Fit™ Admissions Approach, which leads to students making their strongest college applications and setting themselves up for college success.
 We’ve distilled our experience into this complete guide and task timeline for the college application process.

 Freshman Year

 Select classes that will challenge you in the five core academic areas (English, history, world languages, math, natural sciences) and electives that interest you.
+Course selection is one of the most important parts of the college admissions process, and we discuss this in more detail in our article on what high school classes students should take to prepare for college admissions.

 Get to know your school counselor and freshman year teachers; let them get to know you.